awsdocs/amazon-eventbridge-user-guide/doc_source/eb-schema-create.md

 ## Create a schema from events on an event bus<a name="eb-schemas-infer"></a>

 EventBridge can infer schemas by discovering events\.
-To infer schemas, you turn on event discovery on an event bus\.
+To infer schemas, you turn on event discovery on an event bus and every unique schema is added to the schema registry, including those for cross\-account events\.
 Schemas discovered by EventBridge appear in **Discovered schemas registry** on the **Schemas** page\.

 If the contents of events on the event bus change, EventBridge creates new versions of the related EventBridge schema\.

 **Note**
 Enabling event discovery on an event bus can incur a cost\.
 The first five million processed events in each month are free\.

+**Note**
+EventBridge infers schemas from cross\-account events by default but you can disable it by updating the `cross-account` property\.
+Fore more information, see [Discoverers](https://docs.aws.amazon.com/eventbridge/latest/schema-reference/v1-discoverers.html) in the EventBridge Schema Registry API Refernce\.

 **To enable schema discovery on an event bus**